hiclib/pastis/README.rst

 PASTIS: Poisson-based Algorithm for STable Inference of DNA Structure
 =====================================================================

-TODO write blurb about PASTIS & diploid PASTIS

 Dependencies
 ------------

 For Pastis:

-- python (>= 3.7)
+- python (>= 2.7)
 - numpy
 - scipy
 - scikit-learn
 - pandas

+Additional dependencies for the diploid version:
+- python (>= 3.6)
 - autograd (>= 1.3)

-All of these dependencies can be installed easily using conda python3.7:
+All of these dependencies can be installed easily using conda:
 `http://conda.pydata.org/miniconda.html <http://conda.pydata.org/miniconda.html>`_

 Once conda is installed, just type the following::

-  conda install numpy scipy scikit-learn pandas autograd
+  conda install numpy scipy scikit-learn pandas

 Install PASTIS